-Socioeconomic Drought- Drought impacts on health, well-being, and quality of life.
-On average, the nationwide annual impacts of drought are greater than the impacts of any other natural hazard.
-They are estimated to be between \$6 billion and \$8 billion annually in the United States and occur primarily in the agriculture, transportation, recreation and tourism, forestry, and energy sectors.
+On average, the nationwide annual impacts of drought are greater than the impacts of many of the other natural hazard, with droughts primarily impacting the agriculture, transportation, recreation and tourism, forestry, and energy sectors.
 Social and environmental impacts are also significant, although it is difficult to put a precise cost on these impacts.

 Drought affects groundwater sources, but generally not as quickly as surface water supplies, although groundwater supplies generally take longer to recover.
 Reduced precipitation during a drought means that groundwater supplies are not replenished at a normal rate.
 This can lead to a reduction in groundwater levels and problems such as reduced pumping capacity or wells going dry.
 Shallow wells are more susceptible than deep wells.
-About 16,000 drinking water systems in Washington get water from the ground; these systems serve about 5.2 million people.
 Reduced replenishment of groundwater affects streams.
 Much of the flow in streams comes from groundwater, especially during the summer when there is less precipitation and after snowmelt ends.
 Reduced groundwater levels mean that even less water will enter streams when stream flows are lowest.
 Reduced water levels in wells also means that the wells are subject to saltwater intrusion.

-The area's drinking water comes from the local watersheds (Chehalis Basin and Deschutes) and is provided by individual wells in the Southbank area of the Reservation, with the Tribe providing water on the main portions of the reservation via two water towers and water storage system.
-Properties in Thurston County are served by Thurston County Water.
+The area's drinking water comes from the local watersheds (Chehalis Basin and Deschutes) and is provided by individual wells in the Southbank area of the Reservation, with the CTCR providing water on the main portions of the reservation via two water towers and water storage system.
+Local municipal water purveyors also provide water, including Oakville City Water for residential properties within their distribution area, and Thurston County Water for properties in Thurston County.
 Drought conditions within the planning area may increase pressure on local aquifers, with increased pumping potentially resulting in saltwater intrusion into freshwater aquifers.
 Should this occur, it could cause restrictions on economic growth and development, impacting the economy of the Tribe.

 In the past century, Washington has experienced several drought episodes, including several that lasted for more than a single season-1928 to 1932, 1992 to 1994, and 1996 to 1997.
 Table 6-1 identifies additional drought occurrences in the state.
-The 1977 drought was the worst on record, but the 2001 drought came close to surpassing it in some respects.
-Table 6-2 has data on how the two droughts affected Washington by late September of their respective years.